snurkabill/Test/plugin/README.md

 * the current version of MercurialEclipse.

 ## Eclipse
-Your Eclipse instance with the **Eclipse Platform SDK** and **Eclipse SDK** plug-ins.
+Update your Eclipse instance with the **Eclipse Platform SDK** and **Eclipse SDK** plug-ins.
 On my installation for MercurialEclipse development, these plug-ins are available on the [update site](http://download.eclipse.org/eclipse/updates/4.6).
 I recommend you associate this Eclipse instance with a specific workspace.

 ## Maven
 You also need Maven, either as an Eclipse plug-in or as a command line tool (they are not mutually exclusive).

 ### Maven as a command line tool

-Download the appropriate version for your system from [the Maven download page](http://maven.apache.org/download.cgi]) .
+Download the appropriate version for your system from [the Maven download page](http://maven.apache.org/download.cgi]).

 Add the directory to the Maven executable to your system PATH environment variable.
 Note that on Windows, and if you are launching a command line from a running program (for instance, I personally launch terminals/command lines from FreeCommander using a keyboard shortcut), you will need to close and launch again your program (FreeCommander in my case): you don't need (at least on Windows 8.1) to restart your system before the new PATH variable is taken into account.